DishantIsrani/Python-Learning/README.md

 ### License

-* This project is licensed under MIT License, See [LICENSE](/LICENSE) for more information.
+* This project is licensed under the MIT License.
+See [LICENSE](/LICENSE) for more information.